 Workmarket is a legitimate company but keep in mind that it’s best suited for people who don’t mind working as a on-site freelance contractor.
 There may be few, if any, opportunities for you to work from your home.

 If you have worked for Work Market and have a story you’d like to share, please let me know in the comments below.
-Here’s the best way I have found to make money online.
+Here’s the best way I have found to start a freelancer business.

 To your success!